 Hello!
 My name is Carmen and I am working as a private practitioner.
+I am working at the moment offering online, telephone and face to face sessions which can be changed between them if the current situation change.

 I can offer Person Centered Therapy, Integrative Therapies, Systemic Therapy and Cognitive Behavior Therapy (CBT).